 With the support of his teachers, Leo is also exploring his love of numbers and can proudly count to 1,000.

 Diane says: “An early diagnosis made Leo the boy he is today.
 I think many families would struggle without the right therapy, education and support.”

 Be a hero!

-As a Run for autism hero, your fundraising efforts make it possible for Aspect to support children like Jack to get the most out of their education and develop lifelong skills that can improve their confidence, relationships and opportunities in life.
-But you are also giving back to the families like Chey and Matt, who simply want best for their child.
+As a Run for autism hero, your fundraising efforts make it possible for Aspect to support children like Leo to get the most out of their education and develop lifelong skills that can improve their confidence, relationships and opportunities in life.